Aug 26, 2023

 - Requirements: teaching skills and subject matter expertise

-This is one of the best online business ideas for anyone interested in sharing their knowledge with others.
+This is one of the best online business ideas for anyone interested in sharing their knowledge online.
 Many people look for online courses to boost their job market value and gain new experiences.

-Since the online learning market has become saturated, consider picking a unique subject that others haven’t covered yet.
+Since the online learning market has become saturated, consider picking a unique subject that others haven’t covered.
 Then, conduct market research on whether the subject has a potential target audience.

-While there is a wide range of hosted course platforms, we recommend creating a website with an LMS plugin.
-That way, you will have full control over the teaching and monetization methods.
+While there is a wide range of hosted course platforms, we recommend building a website with an LMS extension.
+This option offers complete control over your teaching and monetization methods.

 22. Tutor Students Online